Inguinal hernia repair

 Alternative Options

-Non-surgical treatments are limited to high-risk elderly patients, using hernia trusses temporarily to relieve symptoms but do not cure the hernia and may cause tissue damage.
-Observation is suitable for small, asymptomatic hernias with follow-up every 3-6 months.
+Non-surgical treatments are limited to high-risk elderly patients, using hernia trusses temporarily to alleviate symptoms but do not cure the hernia and may cause tissue damage.
+Observation is suitable for small, asymptomatic hernias with regular follow-up every 3-6 months.
 Pharmacological treatments currently lack evidence for hernia repair and are only used for postoperative pain management.
 Therefore, surgery remains the only definitive treatment, especially when symptoms impair quality of life.

 Frequently Asked Questions